Jimmy Jones (pianist): Biography

-As a pianist and arranger in New York City, he worked in the 1960s with Harry Belafonte, Johnny Hodges, Budd Johnson, Nat Gonella, and Clark Terry.
-He accompanied Chris Connor on her version of "Where Flamingoes Fly", and sat in with Duke Ellington's Orchestra for some collaborations with Ella Fitzgerald.
-Jones did a set with his trio (Jimmy Hughart and Grady Tate) at the Antibes Jazz Festival in 1966, and the following year toured with Jazz at the Philharmonic.
+As a pianist and arranger in New York City, he worked in the 1960s with Harry Belafonte, Johnny Hodges, Budd Johnson, Nat Gonella, and Clark Terry, among others.
+He accompanied Chris Connor on her version of "Where Flamingoes Fly" and played with Ellington's orchestra on recordings with Ella Fitzgerald for the album Ella at Duke's Place.
+Jones also "occasionally sat in for [Ellington] and rehearsed with the orchestra" and became Fitzgerald's musical director.
+He enjoyed "a very long and close musical relationship with Ellington and [Billy] Strayhorn."

+Jones did a set with his trio (Jimmy Hughart and Grady Tate) at the Antibes Jazz Festival in 1966 and the following year toured with Jazz at the Philharmonic.
 In the 1970s, he worked with Kenny Burrell and Cannonball Adderley.
+Although "gravely ill," Jones participated in Burrell's Ellington Is Forever tribute recordings, contributing a brief solo version of Strayhorn's "Take the "A" Train" as the first volume's closer.
+"As Jimmy sounded the final note ...
+Jerome Richardson murmured with awe, 'He got everything there was to get out of that.
+He has just put it in requiem status.'"
+However, lack of interest led Jones to return to his hometown of Memphis "[c]ompletely disillusioned."

-In the course of his career, Jones played piano on recordings by Harry Sweets Edison, Ben Webster, Big Joe Turner, Coleman Hawkins, Frank Wess, Milt Jackson, Sidney Bechet, Sonny Rollins, Sonny Stitt, and Thad Jones and worked as an arranger for Wes Montgomery, Nancy Wilson, Sandler and Young, Shirley Horn, Joe Williams, Billy Taylor, and Chris Connor.
+In the course of his career, Jones played piano on recordings by Harry Sweets Edison, Ben Webster, Big Joe Turner, Coleman Hawkins, Frank Wess, Milt Jackson, Sidney Bechet, Sonny Rollins, Sonny Stitt, and Thad Jones, among others, and worked as an arranger for Wes Montgomery, Nancy Wilson, Sandler and Young, Shirley Horn, Joe Williams, Billy Taylor, Carmen McRae, and Chris Connor, becoming "[o]ne of the most sought after arrangers in New York."

+Schenker called Jones "a very competent occasionally dazzling pianist with an extremely elaborate technique and technical skills.
+His modern way of arranging is well recognized, too."
+Jordi Pujol notes that Jones possessed "an uncanny ability to strike a delicate balance of restraint and richness" in his playing.
 Dave Brubeck cited Jones as an influence and said of him: "He didn't like to solo.
 Harmonically, though, he was one of the greatest players I ever heard."